-PAS 128:2014 is the latest specification for underground utility detection.
+PAS 128:2014 is the latest specification for underground utility detection, however a new revision to the standard is being released in 2020 (watch our video here).
 The purpose of the PAS 128 specification is to set out clear requirements when carrying out the detection, verification and location of active, abandoned, redundant or unknown utilities.
 It applies in all areas that any utilities are present and are no deeper than three metres underground (for example in urban or rural areas, in the street, or private sites, such as hospitals or airfields).

 PAS 128 provides a strong procedure for delivering utility surveys in the UK.
 There are four Survey Category Types referred to in the specification and each one focuses on levels of precision specified in an underground utility survey that is PAS 128 compliant.

 Anthony Burd, Head of Market Development for Construction at BSI said: “The application of PAS 128 is not just restricted to current solutions, but will afford as yet unrealized benefits.
 For example, the use of remote robotic techniques to maintain asset networks in busy highways in future to reduce the need for intrusive maintenance practices (road excavations).
 Similarly, accurate mapping of utility networks could improve asset modelling capabilities with more determined outcomes.” (source: BSI Group)

 Many respected organizations were involved in the development of the PAS 128 document including: Chartered Institution of Civil Engineering Surveyors, Heathrow Airport Holdings Limited, Highways Agency, Institution of Civil Engineers, National Joint Utilities Group and Transport for London.

 Following PAS 128 ensures a high level of accuracy and certainty of the results for each utility detection survey.
 This increased accuracy and reliability provided to the client enables them to plan effectively for all utility-based activities.